DaGrapix/ml4science/README.md

 The study provided here is part of the ML4physim challenge hosted by IRT-Systemx. (see [Codabench page](https://www.codabench.org/competitions/1534/))

-To checkout the Packed-Ensemble model, go to the `ml4science.ipynb` file.
+Two frameworks are proposed:
+- A complete and independent framework developped in `ml4science.ipynb` with a custom training function.
+- An implementation of the Packed-Ensemble model within the LIPS framework.

 ## Installation